Ank09yadav/Ank09yadav/README.md

 - 📫 Reach me on telegram : @Ank_01_19_yadav
 - 😄 Pronouns: He/Him
 - ⚡I know ms office Tally ERP9.
-- Also contanct for Any software problem/ System installation / Recovery etc etc.
+- Also contact for Any software problem/ System installation / Recovery etc etc.
 <!---
 Ank09yadav/Ank09yadav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.